Iran Human Rights: Cases

 Navid Afkari: In the case of 27 year-old wrestler and protester, Navid Afkari, IHRNGO published the court documents and the breaches against Navid and his brothers at every stage of their detention and legal proceedings.
 Their lawyer of choice resigned after being threatened by judicial authorities and replaced by appointed lawyers.
 In recordings of his trial published by IHRNGO, Navid can be heard defending himself and demanding to see the CCTV footage used as evidence against him.
 The brothers said they had been tortured and coerced through threats against their family to force them into confessing to what they called lies.
 IHRNGO refuted the judiciary’s claims after the court documents and evidence were released again on 1 September 2020.

+Hassan Afshar: IHR condemned the execution of Afshar, who was executed in July 2016 for allegedly raping another teenage boy when he was 17.
+Afshar denied raping the adolescent and said that the relationship was consensual.
+Amiry-Moghaddam stated that Afshar and other Sunni and Kurdish prisoners did not have a fair trial and were tortured during interrogation.

 Human rights defenders

 IHRNGO publishes an annual report on the situation of human rights defenders in Iran.
 In its 2019/2020 report, IHRNGO highlighted the situation of 53 human rights defenders who had altogether been sentenced to nearly 400 years of imprisonment and 787 lashes.
-In an article marking International Human Rights Day, Mahmood Amiry-Moghaddam wrote about the situation of human rights defenders in Iran and said: "Ignoring human rights issues is no longer a viable solution.
+In an article marking International Human Rights Day, Mahmood Amiry-Moghaddam wrote about the situation of human rights defenders in Iran and said:Ignoring human rights issues is no longer a viable solution.
 It is time to call on democratic nations to prioritize a human rights-based foreign policy.
-Not only because of the values and principles that are the basis of our rights system but because sustainable peace and stability cannot be achieved without human rights."
+Not only because of the values and principles that are the basis of our rights system but because sustainable peace and stability cannot be achieved without human rights.Amiry-Moghaddam is the founder of Iran Human Rights.